Bobsled Jamaica and Dunn’s River Falls Excursion Review

 While I have been to Jamaica before, this was the Princess’ first visit.
 Jamaica has a lot to offer as there are a variety of different tours and island experiences.
 We had already conquered the world’s largest zip line over water while in Haiti.
 So, on our Allure of the Seas Western Caribbean cruise back to 2013, we were looking to continue our adventurous trend.

 Even though I had climbed Dunn’s River Falls during my last visit to Jamaica in 2003, this was still on the top of our list.
 It had been a while for me, and I thought the Princess needed to experience it as well.
 While you can do the climb solely, we always love to maximize our time on an island; therefore, we decided on a combo tour.

 There were plenty of tours that included Dunn’s River Falls.
 Going over the options, we decided on the Bobsled Jamaica and Dunn’s River Falls excursion.
 The idea of being able to relive the Jamaican Olympic Bobsled team, made famous by the movie Cool Runnings, was too good to pass up.

 Ya Mon, You are now Jamaican

-Our boat docked at 10:00am and our excursion was scheduled to meet as soon as the ship was cleared by the Jamaican authorities.
+Our ship docked at 10:00am, and our excursion was scheduled to meet as soon as the ship was cleared by the Jamaican authorities.
 We had never been to Falmouth before (I had previously docked in Ocho Rios), so we lined up as early as possible to be one of the first people off the ship.
 Luckily, disembarkation on the ship went smoothly despite its size.

 The port is virtually brand new, and the shops and restaurants all looked very clean and inviting, but our mission was to find our tour guide and get this 6 hour excursion under way.